jkuatagges/AggesWebsiteChallenge2021/README.md

 - [ ] Make it look like a landing site and as attractive as you can
 - [ ] Remove unnecessary clutter
-- [ ] Add pictures for various GEGIS and Spatial related stuff.You can link up with [Okomo on Twitter](https://twitter.com/okomojacob) or WhatsApp to provide you with Images and other assests.
+- [ ] Add pictures for various GEGIS and Spatial related stuff.You can link up with [Okomo on Twitter](https://twitter.com/okomojacob) or WhatsApp to provide you with Images and other assets.
 - [ ] Remove navigation bar above the footer
 - [ ] Jkuat web map to have a **search box** for venues by building name or course.